tienngthth/car-share-system/README.md

 This respository is private and shared between 4 contributors and 2 observers.

 There are 15 different branches beside the default master.
 Contributors are using different branches to develop different components.
 Enventually, all the branches are mereged to the two seperate main branches, which are ap for Agent Pi Application and mp for Master Pi Application.
+At the end, both branches are then merged in to one master-pi branch for final wrap up.

 ![Github](images/git_branches.png)